Lucas Cepeda: Colo-Colo

 On 11 February 2024, it was announced that Cepeda signed with Colo-Colo.
 On March 31, he scored his first goal for the team in a 4–1 home win over Everton de Viña del Mar, Wanderers' historic rival.
 Three days later, Cepeda scored his first continental goal against Paraguayan side, Cerro Porteño, for the 2024 Copa Libertadores.
 His score was an agonizing goal (90' min).
 Months later, on August 20, he netted a key goal against Junior de Barranquilla in a 1–2 visit victory at Colombia for the 2024 Copa Libertadores Round of 16.

+Elche

+In January 2026, Cepeda moved abroad and signed with La Liga club Elche on a deal until 2030.

 International career

 In 2024, Cepeda received a call from the coach, Nicolás Córdova, to play in the CONMEBOL Pre-Olympic Tournament held in Venezuela.
 He played three games in that competition.

 At senior level, Cepeda received his first call-up for the 2026 FIFA World Cup qualification matches against Brazil and Colombia in October 2024.
 He made his debut in the first match on 10 October.

 On 19 November 2024, Cepeda scored his first two international goals against Venezuela at the Estado Nacional in Santiago de Chile.